-CMRR is currently in beta and available for use with Recurly, the latest version of our Stripe integration, and custom data sources.
+CMRR is available for use with Recurly, the latest version of our Stripe integration, and custom data sources.

 Committed Monthly Recurring Revenue (CMRR) is a projection of MRR into the future.
 It’s based on expected or scheduled changes to a subscription, for example, a future cancellation a customer has already communicated.

 - See changes in MRR before an invoice is generated or paid.

 - Preempt revenue loss by winning back customers who are scheduled to churn.

 - Determine whether you’re on track to achieve performance goals.

 Resources and further reading: